Fanchengyan/data-downloader/README.md

 urls:  iterator
     iterator contains urls
 folder: str
     the folder to store output files.
-Default current folder.
+Default is current folder.
+authorize_from_browser: bool
+    whether to load cookies used by your web browser for authorization.
+    This means you can use python to download data by logining in to website via browser (So far the following browsers are supported: Chrome，Firefox, Opera, Edge, Chromium").
+It will be very usefull when website doesn't support "HTTP Basic Auth".
+Default is False.
 file_names: iterator
     iterator contains names of files.
 Leaving it None if you want the program to parse them from website. file_names can cantain the absolute paths if folder is None.
 ncore: int
-    Number of cores for parallel downloading.
-If ncore is None, then the number returned by os.cpu_count() is used.
-Default None.
+    Number of cores for parallel processing.
+If ncore is None then the number returned by os.cpu_count() is used.
+Default is None.
 desc: str
-    description of datas downloading
+    description of data downloading
 ```

 **Example:**